crate/cloud-reference/docs/overview.rst

     line.
 By design, all menu items below the bar refer to the currently selected project, which is visible at the top left.
-The next sections of this documentation are therefore project specific and here referred to as "Project Overview", "Project Settings" etc. For elegance of design, however, the menu bar simply says "Overview", "Settings", and so forth.
-    These each refer to the project you selected on the Projects page.
+The next sections of this documentation are therefore project specific and here referred to as "Project Overview", "Project Settings", etc. For elegance of design, however, the menu bar simply says "Overview", "Settings", and so forth, omitting the 'Project' referent.
+Nonetheless, these each still refer to the project you selected on the Projects page.

 .. _overview-projects-overview: